digitalcraftsman/hugo-minimalist-theme/README.md

 ## Localization (l10n)

 Localization allows you to easily translate all strings in our website.
 Within [`exampleSite/data`](https://github.com/digitalcraftsman/hugo-minimalist-theme/tree/master/exampleSite/data) you'll find a file called [`l10n.toml`](https://github.com/digitalcraftsman/hugo-minimalist-theme/blob/master/exampleSite/data/l10n.toml).
 If you're not blogging in English replace all strings with their equivalents of your preferred language.

-## Nearly finished

-In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server

-Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 ## Contributing